cliffordx/PHILIPPINE-DIGITAL-NOTARY-VERIFICATION/README.md

 Production-grade backend API for the Integrated Bar of the Philippines (IBP) to serialize, verify, monitor, and audit notarization activity nationwide.

+Author's Note & Disclaimer: This is Proof-of-Concept Digital Notary I created for educational purposes only.
+This is not an OFFICIAL API for the eNotary or any authorized e-Notarization platform. **[Thursday, September 24, 2026; 14:16:55]**

 ## Features

 - NestJS REST API with `/api/v1/` versioning